mathjax/MathJax/mathjax/docs/rst/community.rst

 forums where users can ask questions about how to use MathJax, make suggestions about future features for MathJax, and present their own solutions to problems that they have faced.
-There is also a bug-traking system where you can report errors that you have found with MathJax in your environment.
+There is also a bug-tracking system where you can report errors that you have found with MathJax in your environment.